HMS M33: Construction

-M33 was built as part of the rapid ship construction campaign following the outbreak of the First World War by Harland and Wolff, Belfast.
+M33 was built as part of the rapid ship construction campaign following the outbreak of the First World War by Harland & Wolff, Belfast.
 Ordered in March 1915, she was launched in May and commissioned in June; an impressive shipbuilding feat, especially considering that numerous other ships of her type were being built in the same period.

 First World War

 Armed with a pair of 6 in guns and having a shallow draught, M33 was designed for coastal bombardment.
 Commanded by Lieutenant Commander Preston-Thomas, her first active operation was the support of the British landings at Suvla during the Battle of Gallipoli in August 1915.
 She remained stationed at Gallipoli until the evacuation in January 1916.
 For the remainder of the war she served in the Mediterranean and was involved in the seizure of the Greek fleet at Salamis Bay on 1 September 1916.

-Russia
+Russian Intervention

 M33 next saw service, along with five other monitors (M23, M25, M27, M31 and Humber), which were sent to Murmansk in 1919 to relieve the North Russian Expeditionary Force.
 In June, M33 moved to Archangel and her shallow draught enabled her to travel up the Dvina River to cover the withdrawal of British and White Russian forces.
-At one time the river level was so low the ship's guns had to be removed and transported by cart.
+At one time the river level was so low the ship's guns had to be removed and transported by cart, with the crew placing as much weight on her stern to keep the propellers in the water and to push M33 over the mudbanks.
 M25 and M27 were not so fortunate and had to be scuttled on 16 September 1919 after running aground.
 M33 safely returned to Chatham in October.